chemicalg/chemicalg.github.io/_posts/2025-03-27-MolecularComplexity.md

 Then I calculated the [Proudfoot Complexity Metrics](https://www.sciencedirect.com/science/article/abs/pii/S0960894X17302433) for molecular complexity.
 I find these quite intuitive to use.
 Additionally, the Python code for calculating them has been published in the second publication given above.

+You can find all of the code and supporting data [here](https://github.com/chemicalg/chemicalg_blog/2025-03-27-MolecularComplexity)

 ```python
 #import modules